 Leaders in US Expat Tax Preparation

 Expat Global Tax is a premier full service tax firm with a singular focus of working with Americans living abroad in helping them file the US tax returns.
-Our offices are conveniently located in the US (Houston), Canada (Toronto), the Middle East (Dubai) and the UK (London) from which we provide tax preparation services to Americans living globally.
+Our offices are conveniently located in the US (Houston), Canada (Toronto), the Middle East (Dubai), the UK (London) and Germany from which we provide tax preparation services to Americans living globally.
 Our teams, which are based out of US, Dubai and London, consists of highly qualified CPA’s and EA’s with experience of working for a number of years at big 4 accounting firms previously around multiple locations globally.
 We will ensure your tax situation is fully optimized and that you are able to benefit from all exclusions and deductions available to you to reduce your overall tax liability.

 Our Practice Areas